 Nursing Home Neglect

-- Have you noticed unexplained bruises or other signs of mistreatment on your loved one?
+Have you noticed unexplained bruises or other signs of mistreatment on your loved one?

-- Is your loved one telling you of mistreatment or abuse that they are receiving at the hands of their caregivers?
+Is your loved one telling you of mistreatment or abuse that they are receiving at the hands of their caregivers?

-- Does your loved one seem afraid to talk about what is happening to them, or are they showing signs of mental distress?
+Does your loved one seem afraid to talk about what is happening to them?

 The pain of nursing home abuse is real.
 Our seniors in America who are now in nursing homes were once parents, spouses, employees, and vibrant, productive members of society.
 Now that they are older, they have the right to be cared for and treated with dignity and honor.